rakudo-p5/v5/STATUS.md

 Useless use of "," in expression "my $exit, $exit_arg" in sink context (line 49)<br />
 use of uninitialized value of type Any in string context  in sub plan at lib/Test.pm:42<br />
 No such symbol '&amp;system'<br />
-  in method &lt;anon&gt; at src/gen/CORE.setting:11588<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12025<br />
-  in any  at src/gen/Metamodel.nqp:2671<br />
+  in any  at gen/parrot/Metamodel.nqp:2691<br />
-  in any find_method_fallback at src/gen/Metamodel.nqp:2659<br />
+  in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
-  in any find_method at src/gen/Metamodel.nqp:946<br />
+  in any find_method at gen/parrot/Metamodel.nqp:946<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
   in sub run at t/spec/run/exit.v5:16<br />
   in block  at t/spec/run/exit.v5:51<br />
+  in any  at t/spec/run/exit.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 use of uninitialized value of type Any in numeric context<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>run/fresh_perl.v5</td><td>0</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>